toddjordan/guides/source/tutorial/simple-component.md

       this.set('isImageShowing', true);
     },
     imageHide() {
-      this.set('isImageShowing', false)
+      this.set('isImageShowing', false);
     }
   }
 });
 ```

-Now our users can toggle or images on and off using the "Show image" and "Hide image" buttons.
+Now our users can toggle images on and off using the "Show image" and "Hide image" buttons.